nrfconnect/sdk-nrfxlib/ble_controller/README.rst

   * The libraries are for evaluation purposes only.
   * The libraries are not fully functional.
   * The libraries are not built for performance.
+  * Some toolchains cause a segmentation fault when linking the libraries.

 .. toctree::